 The shortage of these positions has caused their salaries to skyrocket.
 So even if you do find this elusive Nessie, it’ll cost you.
 Adding up the cost of salary, benefits and overhead, and training to make sure your new security expert is up to speed, you’ll see it’s quite an investment for a very specific skill set.

 There is still the risk that this rare creature will be lured away by a job with even better pay and benefits, leaving you high and dry.
-More than half of companies report that it takes three to six months, or even longer, to fill open cyber security positions.
-And research suggests that the conservative cost of replacing an employee is 34% of their annual salary.
+According to new data reported by CyberSeek, cybersecurity roles take 21% longer to fill than other IT jobs.

 Depending on a small internal team of highly skilled security gurus often leads to all your institutional application security knowledge leaving your company when they do.
 On the other hand, if your internal strategic team works with an outsourced managed services partner, that knowledge is already institutional within your vendor and it isn’t lost.